MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 The MG4 Electric is a compact electric hatchback built by SAIC Motor — one of China’s largest automotive groups — and sold under the MG brand, which has operated in Europe since being revived by Chinese ownership.
-Launched in 2022 and updated for 2026, the MG4 sits on the new MSP (Modular Scalable Platform), a purpose-built EV architecture that enables a low floor, flat battery pack, and rear-wheel-drive configuration — engineering choices typically reserved for cars costing significantly more.
+Launched in 2022 and updated for 2026, the MG4 sits on the new Modular Scalable Platform (MSP), a purpose-built EV architecture that enables a low floor, flat battery pack, and rear-wheel-drive configuration — engineering choices typically reserved for cars costing significantly more.

 It competes directly with the Volkswagen ID.3, Renault Megane E-Tech, and Stellantis’s expanding EV lineup.
 In most European markets, it undercuts all of them by £3,000–£8,000 while matching or exceeding them on range, standard equipment, and in some cases, driving dynamics.